SULFATE- & PARABEN-FREE HAIR CARE

 1. Choose a milder shampoo

-2. moisturize your scalp
+2. Moisturize the scalp

-3. use a scalp detox scrub
+3. Use a detox scalp scrub

 4. Take care of your scalp regularly